angie0120/aws-automated-access-review/README.md

 2. AWS creates all the needed infrastructure for you.
 3. The Lambda function runs on a schedule.
 4. It collects data, generates a report, uses AI to summarize, uploads to S3 and emails the result.
-5. Emails the report to stakeholders via SES.
+5. The report is emailed to stakeholders via SES.

 All of this is fully automated and there's no need to log into the console once it's deployed.